 If you have decided to borrow to help pay for school, there are many options.

 The first choice for just about any student would be to get federal student loans.
 These loans are available to all students who complete the FAFSA.
 (Note: financial need will only determine whether or not the government will subsidize the interest… it has no bearing on how much you can borrow.)
 The borrowing limits vary by year of school.
-Once the FAFSA is completed, your school may have additional financial aid documents that need to be completed before the loan is formally offered.
+Upon completing the FAFSA, your school may have additional financial aid documents to complete before the loan becomes available.

-Federal student loans are the best option for most borrowers because of the protections that are included on each loan.
+Federal student loans are the best option for most borrowers because of the protections included on each loan.
 Federal loans come with income-driven repayment plans.
-On an income-driven repayment plan, a borrower is only required to pay a percentage of their monthly discretionary income towards their debt.
+On an income-driven repayment plan, a borrower must pay a percentage of their monthly discretionary income towards their debt.
 These are the only loans with payments based upon how much you owe rather than how much you can afford.
 This is an excellent protection for borrowers who end up leaving school or are unable to find a job with a sufficient salary.
 These loans also come with various forgiveness programs to aid in repayment.

 After maxing out federal borrowing, things get more complicated.
-This is the stage where many individuals and families resort to either Parent PLUS loans or private student loans.
+This is where many individuals and families resort to either Parent PLUS loans or private student loans.

 Parent PLUS Loans